Edit Herczog

 Edit Herczog (born 6 May 1961 in Budapest) is a Hungarian Socialist Party politician who was a Member of the European Parliament between 2004 and 2014.

-Hungarian Socialist Party work.
+Hungarian Socialist Party work

-Herczog has been a member of the Hungarian Socialist Workers Party and of the Hungarian Socialist Party (MSZP) since 1989.
+Born 6 May 1961 in Budapest, Herczog has been a member of the Hungarian Socialist Workers' Party and of the Hungarian Socialist Party (MSZP) since 1989.
 She was elected as an MP in 1998 and also in 2002 in Fejér county.
 She became a member of the national presidency of the MSZP in 2007.
 She worked her way up the bureaucracy of the MSZP, through the Procedural Committee, in the Committee of the European Integration Affairs between 1998–2002 and in the Committee of Foreign Affairs and of Environmental Protection since 2002.

 Herczog was a member of the Hungarian delegation of the European Commission from 1999.
 Being leader of the female committee of the socialist group in Strasbourg she was also a member of the group leadership.
 She took part in the work of the Hungarian-English and Hungarian-American branches of the Inter-Parliamentary Union, as vice-president.